-A police department in California is going to use drones equipped with loudspeakers to help enforce the state lockdown orders imposed due to the coronavirus, according to a report by the Financial Times.
+A police department in California is going to use drones equipped with loudspeakers to help with state lockdown orders imposed due to the coronavirus, according to a report by the Financial Times.

 The Chula Vista PD has purchased two drones worth $11,000 each.
-They’re made by DJI, a Chinese company, and the department plans to also add night vision cameras to the flying vehicles.
+They’re made by DJI, a Chinese company.

 “We have not traditionally mounted speakers to our drones, but … if we need to cover a large area to get an announcement out, or if there were a crowd somewhere that we needed to disperse — we could do it without getting police officers involved,” said Chula Vista Police Captain Vern Sallee.
 “The outbreak has changed my view of expanding the [program] as rapidly as I can.”